-DHW Operation - DHW mode - A 24Vac DHW Demand signal must be applied to terminals DHW Dem DHW Dem (3 and 4). - The DHW Demand signal causes the control to monitor the supply temperature and respond as follows.
+- A 24Vac DHW Demand signal must be applied to terminals DHW Dem DHW Dem (3 and 4). - The DHW Demand signal causes the control to maintain a supply water temperature at the DHW dial setting, and over time can increase the supply temperature to the DHW dial setting + 20°F(11°C).